supernovahs/DeathNote/README.md

 ```
 make test
 ```
+Note, some default test files are commented as static calls are not supported .
+They are yet to be modified.
 ## Future Vision
 I believe thia strategy can be deployed on every chain wherever aave v3 supports.
 After feedback from yearn devs, and more testing , I intend to deploy this strategy on Polygon POS and subsequently on rest of the chains.
 Have to figure out stuff like performance fee, etc .
 This is a fairly simple strategy, and I expect users to use this strategy in the future frequently, especially efter transient storage hard fork.